ABA LC/ GABA CS Picnic 2020!

 ESDM CERTIFIED THERAPIST

-We are pleased to announce that we have two Behaviour Consultants(BCBA) who are certified ESDM therapists.
+We are pleased to announce that we have one Behaviour Consultants(BCBA) who are certified ESDM therapists.

 The Early Start Denver Model is an evidence-based, comprehensive, play-based approach to teaching toddlers and preschoolers with autism spectrum disorder (ASD).
 ESDM uses play to increase children’s interest in activities and people and improves their language and communication skills and self-expression.
 The focus is on communication, relationship skills and play.

 The ESDM curriculum defines the skills to be taught at any given time and indicates a set of teaching procedures used to deliver this content.
 The early intervention program integrates a relationship-focused developmental model with the well-validated teaching practices of Applied Behavior Analysis (ABA).
 The core features include: